[ Printer Friendly Version ] [ Report Abuse ]

 Dezzy picked up Lenora, who had curled up in front of the fire and fallen asleep.
 When she got to their bedroom, she slipped her sister out of her dress and into a nightgown, then put her into bed.
 She changed out of her green dress, and pulled the pins out if her hair, letting it fall in waves down to her waist.
 After brushing through it, she was about to put it into a long braid when she heard Bea speak.

-Dezzy turned to see Bea holding the letter from their father.
+Dezzy turned to see Bea holding the letter from their father, her eyes scanning over the words he had written.

 "Oh, it's nothing, I-" Dezzy started hastily, but was interrupted.